b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 — [Understanding the Process of Publishing the Book of Mormon](https://newsroom.churchofjesuschrist.org/article/understanding-the-process-of-publishing-the-book-of-mormon#), Church Newsroom, January 2008

 A Scripture Committee?
 That's something I'd like to read more about.
+The Church itself to describing "almost 4,000 editing corrections" makes me think we have an officially sanctioned count and enumeration of those changes.
+That's also something I'd like to read more about.

 What's this?
 Five *major* editions?
 Reader, if you were to grab your printed copy of the Book of Mormon, look through the cover & title pages, and let me know if you can find which edition it is.
 Seems to me that if there were multiple editions, the least the church could do is tell you that upfront.